elementor/elementor/readme.txt

 == Changelog ==

+= 3.0.3 - 2020-08-27 =
+* Tweak: Added option to re-migrate Global Colors and Fonts from earlier versions
+* Fix: Repeater controls doesn't work in some edge cases
+* Fix: Load Theme Builder with relevant UI theme
+* Fix: Dialog texts are not center aligned in Theme Builder
+* Fix: Changes are not reflecting on frontend when CSS Print Method is set to Internal Embedding

 = 3.0.2 - 2020-08-26 =
 * Tweak: Added Select2 And File Import Components to Theme Builder application
 * Tweak: Added default values as placeholders to the number inputs in the Breakpoints settings section